-Gorillas are yet another endangered animal that can be found in the rain-forest.
-They are also known as the great ape due to their massive size.
+Gorillas are yet another endangered animal found in the rain-forest.
+They are also known as the great ape due to their massive size and massive strength.
+They can bench press 4600 pounds!
 They usually are dark in color with black fur that covers everywhere except their face, hands, and rear.

-The gorilla has many of the same threats as other primates, although unlike many of the others, the great apes decline began two hundred years ago when hunters began using guns to shoot.
+The gorilla has many of the same threats as other primates, although unlike many of the others, the great ape's decline began two hundred years ago when hunters began using guns to shoot.
 The hunters sought out the gorilla due to its large size, which would feed many people.
 Unfortunately, there are still many who hunt the gorilla for meat today.
 Now they only live along the border between Cameroon and Nigeria.
-It is believed that only 200 to 300 live in the wild today.
+Only 200 to 300 live in the wild today.

-Lion tamarin monkeys get their name due to the mane around their head, because it is similar to that of the African wild cat.
+Lion Samaritan monkeys get their name due to the mane around their heads because it is similar to that of the African wildcat.
 There are four species of lion tamarins, golden lion tamarins being the most critically endangered.
-They can live as long as fifteen years in the wild, and only weigh 14 to 29 ounces, with its body 7.5 to 8.75 inches long.
+They can live as long as fifteen years in the wild and only weigh 14 to 29 ounces, with its body 7.5 to 8.75 inches long.
 The tail is longer at 10.25 to 13.5 inches.

 They reside naturally along the Atlantic coast in Brazil, where the rain-forest is lush.
-Due to delogging of the rain-forest in that area, their natural resources are being diminished, and limiting where they can live.
+Due to the delogging of the rain-forest in that area, their natural resources are being diminished and limiting where they can live.
 As a result, the golden lion tamarin monkey's population is dwindling.

 Spider monkeys live in both Central and South America, where they form a group of up to three dozen animals.
 Although while they are sleeping, they make smaller groups of six or fewer monkeys.
 They can live up to twenty-two years in the wild.
 They are only 13 pounds and range from 14-26 inches tall without their tails.